Loki-Astari/geeky-nextjs/content/posts/SocketProtocols.md

 ### Header-Section

-This is a set of key/value pairs one per line separated by a colon.
-Each Line is terminated by CR/LF and the end of the header section is marked by an empty line.
+This is a set of key/value pairs, one per line separated by a colon.
+Each Line is terminated by CR/LF, and the end of the header section is marked by an empty line.

 <table><tbody>
 <tr><td>&#8226;&nbsp;</td><td style={{width:'300px'}}>Key:</td><td>A text string representing the keys.</td></tr>